Hermann-SW/raspi2png/README.md

 ----------------------

-Misuse raspi2png.c in order to copy screenshot of bottom half of display 0 onto top half (triggering by GPIO18 ging to higha and low).
+Misuse raspi2png.c in order to copy screenshot of bottom half of display 0 onto top half (triggered by GPIO18 going to high and low).
+Captures HDMI overlays as well, which cannot be done with framebuffer only.
 Related forum postings:
 https://www.raspberrypi.org/forums/viewtopic.php?f=43&t=267256&p=1623045#p1623045